Marketing Cloud Access, Support, and Process

 A campaign is comprised of several rounds of messages meant to build familiarity and trust around a product, service, or experience.
 In the broadest sense, any email sent to a subscriber list of customers or prospects can be considered email marketing.
 Example: Recruitment Efforts, Fundraising Campaigns/Appeals, Newsletters, Event Promotions (Save the Dates, Invitations, and Reminder emails), etc..

-This is to provide the necessary time allotment for the creative development and approvals, respectively.
+This is to provide the necessary time allotment for creative development and approvals, respectively.
 For more information and consultation with regards to your email marketing initiatives, please contact Lauren Hagerman.